So COVID-19 has you ready to get into the real estate game and wondering how to start house flipping?

 - Money Borrowed Against Your Assets – If you own a valuable asset, a great option is to borrow against its value or equity.
 The best known example of this is a Home Equity Line of Credit (HELOC), in which you can take out a line of credit to access the equity in your home.
-This is what the wealthy are frequently doing when you hear that they have bought properties for “cash”.
+This is what the wealthy are usually doing when you hear they bought properties for “cash”.

 - Cash from Hard Money Lenders – This is a loan from a lender who is not a bank, usually an individual or a company.
 They typically expect to be paid higher rates of return than a bank, sometimes as high as 6-15%.
 If you use them, you’d better have a lot of upside present within your flip, because they will charge you high interest rates.

 Another creative option you could consider is seller financing, in which the seller acts as your lender.